 The Notes are the Issuer's and our unsecured obligations and will (i) rank equally in right of payment with all the Issuer's and our other present and future senior unsecured indebtedness; (ii) be effectively subordinated to all of the Issuer's and our present and future secured indebtedness to the extent of the value of the collateral securing such obligations; and (iii) be senior to all of the Issuer's and our present and future subordinated obligations.
 As a result, claims of secured lenders, whether senior or junior, with respect to assets securing their loans will be prior with respect to those assets.
 In the event of the Issuer's or our bankruptcy, insolvency, liquidation, reorganization, dissolution or other winding up, or upon any acceleration of the Notes, these assets will be available to pay obligations on the Notes only after all other debt secured by these assets has been repaid in full.
 Any remaining assets will be available to you ratably with all of our other unsecured and unsubordinated creditors, including trade creditors.
 If there are not sufficient assets remaining to pay all these creditors, then all or a portion of the Notes then outstanding would remain unpaid.
-As of December 31, 2011, the Issuer did not have any indebtedness, and we had unsecured loans and borrowings of approximately RMB10,793 million (US\$1,715 million) that ranks equally with the Notes, and we had outstanding secured loans and borrowings of approximately RMB2,345 million (US\$373 million).
-As of December 31, 2011, the Issuer had no subsidiaries and our subsidiaries had approximately RMB2,546 million (US\$404 million) of unsecured loans and borrowings and RMB2,345 million (US\$373 million) of secured loans and borrowings.
+As of September 30, 2012, the Issuer had outstanding 2017 Notes of RMB2,483 million and we had unsecured loans and borrowings of approximately RMB13,935 million (US\$2,216 million) (excluding the guaranteed senior notes) that rank equally with the Notes, and we had outstanding secured loans and borrowings of approximately RMB1,505 million (US\$239 million).